About the club

 Frognal Meadow

-Two grass courts hand-rolled by founder members and a single white pavilion the size of a garden shed.
-The first match — Frognal vs Vale of Health — is settled by stumps owing to a lost ball.
+Two of London’s earliest purpose-built squash courts and a single white pavilion the size of a garden shed.
+The first match — Frognal vs Vale of Health — is settled at one game apiece, owing to a cracked racket and a missing tin.

 2. 1929